Culturally Grounded Wellness App for Postpartum Mothers

 Timeline

-Sep 2024 - Apr 2025, 8 months
+Sep 2024 - Apr 2025 (8 months)

-Role
+My Role

 Team

-01 / Problem Space
+01 / Project Overview

 Postpartum mothers in marginalized communities face serious wellness challenges, but existing systems often fail to listen and provide culturally connected care.

-02 / Motivation & Background
+02 / Background & Motivation

 How might we better support the wellness needs of postpartum mothers in socioeconomically vulnerable groups?

-03 / Solution Overview
+03 / Final Solution

 We designed a holistic health app that helps postpartum mothers navigate emotional challenges, access community support, and make informed decisions through culturally grounded guidance.